Do I really have to notify JULIE for every project?

 What are the excavator’s responsibilities while digging?

 The excavator has an obligation to honor all time and marking requirements and then to dig in a reasonable and prudent manner, taking all reasonable and required precautions to avoid damaging underground lines.
 Always do a visual observation before digging.
 The law requires extra precaution, such as hand digging and/or vacuum excavation within 18 inches on either side of a marked underground line.
+Learn more about the tolerance zone.

 What happens if damage occurs to a utility line while I am digging?

 First, if you have created a potentially dangerous situation (i.e., damaged gas line, etc.), evacuate the area and immediately call 911 and/or the proper emergency responders.
 State law requires the excavator to call both JULIE and the owner of the damaged utility line.
+Learn more about damaged lines.

 How long do I have to wait after calling in an emergency locate request?